Best Wadis in Oman

 • Estimated Time: 2-3 hours, depending on the chosen route.

-• Difficulty Level: Moderate to challenging; involves boulder hopping and swimming.
+• Difficulty Level: Moderate to challenging, involves boulder hopping and swimming.

-Wadi Al Arbeieen
+Wadi Al Arbaeen

 • Trek Distance: 340 meters to the first pool; up to 1.6 km to the waterfall pool.